russell-305/Good-README-Generator/README.md

   # [Repository Information] (#repository information)
   # [Contributors] (#contributors)
   ## programmer
-  t'
+  This is a test of the app
-  t
+  russel@gmail.com

   ## Project Description
-  t
+  test
   ## License
   MIT
   ## Installation - dependency
-  y
+  testing
   ## Tests
-  t
+  test
   ## Repository Information
-  t
+  test
   ## Contributors
-  t
+  test
   ## Questions

-  If you have any questions about the repo, please contact me directly at t.
+  If you have any questions about the repo, please contact me directly at russel@gmail.com.
-  You can find more of my work at [t'](https://github.com/t').
+  You can find more of my work at [This is a test of the app](https://github.com/This is a test of the app).